AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-MandatoryObjects.rst

 .. highlight:: c
 .. snippet-source:: examples/tutorial/BC-MandatoryObjects/src/main.c

-    // Installs Server Object and adds and instance of it.
+    // Installs Server Object and adds an instance of it.
     // An instance of Server Object provides the data related to a LwM2M Server. static int setup_server_object(anjay_t *anjay) {
         if (anjay_server_object_install(anjay)) {